muhac/chinese-holidays-calendar/README.md

 Subscription link of public holidays in mainland China

-> Calendar data updated at 9:51 on February 1, 2023
+> Calendar data updated at 9:09 on March 31, 2023

 ## Demo